pietgk/devac/docs/development/devac-spec-v2.0-review-recap.md

 | Repo query (10 packages) | <200ms | ✅ **<200ms** (keep) | Realistic |
 | Cross-repo query (3 repos) | <600ms | ✅ **<600ms** (keep) | Realistic |

+Its ok to verify performance while testing anf base it on real world numbers, lets not over specify Performance at this stage and accept that we need to do real world testing to verify. lets state the targets as guidelines not hard limits.
+We are ok that we need to improve performance when it is a problem. we already have a reasonable speed context specified and the amount of python parsing should be low in normal usage as we only have a small aount of python code at the moment.

 ### 3.3 Risk Assessment Matrix

 | Risk | Likelihood | Impact | Mitigation |